View source

 The firmware

-application.
-Firmware builds are published in an out-of-tree repository on GitHub so we can provide pre-compiled builds with the configuration that is optimal for the out-of-box experience. .
+Devices connect directly to the nRF Cloud CoAP endpoint and are running a firmware based on the NCS Example Application.
+Firmware builds are published in an out-of-tree repository on GitHub so we can provide pre-compiled builds with the configuration that is optimal for the out-of-box experience.

 The frontend